-Mercury retrograde conjunct Sun – A new Mercury cycle starts
+Mercury Retrograde Conjunct Sun – A new Mercury Cycle Begins

-A retrograde planet is conjunct the Sun is called an interior or inferior conjunction.
+A retrograde planet conjunct the Sun is called an interior or inferior conjunction.
+A direct planet conjunct the Sun is called a superior conjunction.

 If inferior conjunctions act like New Moons and are time for new beginnings, superior conjunctions are like Full Moons and mark a culmination of whatever has been started at the time of the inferior conjunction.

-A Mercury cycle usually lasts for 120-130 days and begins with the inferior conjunction with the Sun.
-This phase marks the ending of a planet’s previous cycle and the beginning of the next cycle.
+A Mercury cycle usually lasts for 116 days and begins with the inferior conjunction with the Sun.
+When Mercury is conjunct the Sun the previous Mercury cycle comes to an end, and a new Mercury cycle begins.

 However, given the proximity to the Sun, Mercury is the most familiar energy to the Self.